chrshol/chrshol.github.io/essays/coding-standards.md

 ## Trust the process

 While coding standards may seem like a tedious aspect of software engineering, they are vital for creating high-quality, maintainable code.
 My experience with ESLint has shown me that, despite the frustration it can cause, the benefits outweigh the drawbacks.
 By embracing coding standards, developers can enhance their skills, improve collaboration, and ultimately deliver better software.
-So, the next time I find myself grappling with a red error line, I will remember that it’s all part of the journey toward becoming a better coder.
+So, the next time I find myself grappling with a red error line, I will remember that it's all part of the journey toward becoming a better coder.